 - Set up the email itself.
 It’s a pretty simple template where you provide a logo and some content, the email address, and re-send settings (re-end after ten days of opening but not responding).

 - Get to sending (recommended in batches).
 Whenever doing something like this, I just find that it’s safer to send out in batches (10%, 25%, 25%, 40%) and to take your time to avoid any mistakes like double sending to the same customer or other unexpected issues.
 I think Promotor.io offers some features to help protect against things like that (# times a recipient can receive the same survey).

 - NPS criticisms are legit.
 And the score can be misused for good and bad, just like all surveys.
 But remember, you’re looking at leveraging this for product feedback purposes and less-so marketing.
 Keep that in mind when discussing with colleagues whether doing these is right for your team.

-- It can take considerable time to properly work with the appropriate team members to identify the information you want to include as part of the customers profile, to pull it, anonymize it, etc. In fact, it might not even be necessary depending on your teams capabilities (they may suggest just exporting the results and using your own tools for analysis).
+- It can take considerable time to properly work with the appropriate team members to identify the information you want to include as part of the customer’s profile, to pull it, anonymize it, etc. It might not even be necessary depending on your team’s capabilities (they may suggest just exporting the results and using your tools for analysis).
 Work with them to determine the best method.